HashCalc Pro

 - Generator metadata (app version, build flavor, ISO timestamps).

-- A portable, tilde-abbreviated source path (for example
+- A portable, tilde-abbreviated source path, such as

-To verify later, drop the .hash file onto HashCalc - the app automatically pivots into verify mode, re-reads the original source, recomputes every stored hash, and reports per-algorithm match or mismatch.
-If the stored source isn't reachable under the current sandbox grant, HashCalc prompts you to point at it.
+To verify later, drop the .hash file onto HashCalc.
+The app re-reads the original source, recomputes every stored hash, and reports per-algorithm match or mismatch.
+If the stored source is not reachable under the current sandbox grant, HashCalc asks you to locate it.

 VirusTotal (optional)

-Bring your own VirusTotal API key (free community account or paid tier).
-The key is stored in the macOS Keychain, never in plain preferences.
+Use your own VirusTotal API key.
+The key is stored in the macOS Keychain, not plain preferences.

 /files/{hash}endpoint over HTTPS.
-Your file bytes never leave the machine through this path. - Color-coded toast.
+File bytes are never sent. - Color-coded toast.
 The status toast is tinted by VirusTotal's detection verdict - green (no risk), amber (low), orange (medium), red (high), deep red (critical).

 - Clear status line: